PatchCordOfficial/PatchCord/README.md

     <img alt="Star History Chart" src="https://api.star-history.com/svg?repos=PatchCordOfficial/PatchCord&type=Timeline" />
 </a>

+---

 ## Disclaimer

 Discord is a trademark of Discord Inc. It is mentioned solely for descriptive purposes and does not imply any affiliation with or endorsement by Discord Inc.

-PatchCord is an independent community project based on the open-source work of Vencord and Equicord.
-It is not affiliated with Discord Inc., Vencord, or Equicord.
+PatchCord is an independent open-source community project built upon the work of Vencord and Equicord.
+It is **not affiliated with, endorsed by, or associated with Discord Inc., Vencord, or Equicord.**

 <details>
-<summary>Using PatchCord violates Discord's Terms of Service</summary>
+<summary><strong>Using PatchCord and Discord's Terms of Service</strong></summary>

 Like all Discord client modifications, PatchCord technically violates Discord's Terms of Service.

-However, there are currently no known cases of users being banned solely for using PatchCord, Equicord, or Vencord.
-As long as you avoid plugins that automate abusive behavior or break Discord's rules, the risk is generally considered low.
+There are currently **no known cases** of users being banned solely for using PatchCord, Equicord, or Vencord.
+Avoid plugins that automate abusive behavior or otherwise violate Discord's rules.

-That said, if your Discord account is especially important to you, using the official Discord client is always the safest option.
+If your Discord account is especially important to you, using the official Discord client remains the safest option.

-You should also avoid posting screenshots showing PatchCord in communities where client modifications are prohibited.
+It is also recommended that you avoid posting screenshots showing PatchCord in communities that prohibit modified Discord clients.

 </details>